BeastNeedsMoreTorque/election-2012-results/README.md

 2012 Presidential Election Results
 =============

-This repository contains official county-/town-level results for the 2012 general presidential election.
+This repository contains official county-level results for the 2012 general presidential election.

 All results were from the relevant state's website.
 They were then parsed and converted into a common format.